-3. Self-Move: U-Haul Self Move
+3. Self-Move: U-Haul Self Move (taxable)

 - a.
-You make contact with U-Haul and arrange for a truck rental - b.
+Employee contacts U-Haul and arrange for a truck rental - b.
 The Conference will reimburse 100% of the U-Haul rental cost - c.
 The Conference will reimburse 100% of the gas expenses for the U-Haul rental - d.
 Note: Receipts are required when seeking reimbursement(s).